 \section{Abstract}

 Intelligent text entry (ITE) methods, such as word suggestions, are widely used in mobile typing, yet improving ITE systems is challenging because the cognitive mechanisms behind suggestion use remain poorly understood, and evaluating new systems often requires long-term user studies to account for behavioral adaptation.
-We present WSTypist, a reinforcement learning–based model that simulates how typists integrate word suggestions into typing.
-It builds on recent hierarchical control models of typing, but focuses on the cognitive mechanisms that underlie the high-level decision-making for effectively integrating word suggestions into manual typing: assessing efficiency gains, considering orthographic uncertainties, and including personal reliance on AI support.
+We present WSTypist, a reinforcement learning-based model that simulates how typists integrate word suggestions into typing.
+We extend recent hierarchical control models of typing, by identifying and implementing important cognitive mechanisms that underlie the high-level decision-making for integrating word suggestions into manual typing: considering orthographic processes, assessing efficiency gains, and including personal preference on AI support.
 Our evaluations show that WSTypist simulates diverse human-like suggestion-use strategies, reproduces individual differences, and generalizes across different systems.
-Importantly, we demonstrate on four design cases how computational rationality models can be used to inform what-if analyses during the design process, by simulating how users might adapt to changes in the UI or in the algorithmic support, reducing the need for long-term user studies.
+Importantly, we demonstrate on four design cases how a computational rationality model can be used to inform what-if analyses during the design process, by simulating how users might adapt to changes in the UI or in the algorithmic support, reducing the need for long-term user studies.

 \ccsdesc[500]{Human-centered computing~User models}